 While reconciliation and restoration of the relationship is not the aim of the process mediation has the potential to establish a new meaningful relationship between the parties that serve the interests of other stakeholders, i.e. children or employees.

-Thus, both emotional (stress and time) and financial factors make a mediated settlement a viable option to resolve conflicts in the home, business, schools and community.
+Thus, emotional (stress and time), financial and legal factors make a mediated settlement a viable option to resolve conflicts in the home, business, schools and community.

 The mediation services I offer is focused on the mediation of family conflict and the development of relationship break-up settlements and parenting plans.